pgspider/sqlite_fdw/README.md

 Identifier case handling
 ------------------------

-PostgreSQL folds identifiers to lower case by default, SQlite is case insensetive by default.
+PostgreSQL folds identifiers to lower case by default, SQLite is case insensetive by default and doesn't differ uppercase and lowercase ASCII base latin letters.
 It's important to be aware of potential issues with table and column names.

-This SQL isn't correct for SQLite: `Error: duplicate column name: a`, but is correct for PostgreSQL
+Following SQL isn't correct for SQLite: `Error: duplicate column name: a`, but is correct for PostgreSQL

 ```sql
 	CREATE TABLE T (